apache/druid/docs/content/dependencies/metadata-storage.md

 <div class="note caution">
 The Metadata Storage stores the entire metadata which is essential for a Druid cluster to work.
 For production clusters, consider using MySQL or PostgreSQL instead of Derby.
-Also, it's highly recommended to set up a high availability environment.
+Also, it's highly recommended to set up a high availability environment because there is no way to restore if you lose any metadata.
 </div>

 ## Using derby